nasa/nos3/docs/wiki/STF_Software_Development_Plan.md

 ### Software Workflow:
 ![Software_Workflow](./_static/Software_Workflow.png)

-The above workflow enables rapid development and prototyping due to the NASA Operational Simulator for Small Satellites (NOS) environment.
+The above workflow enables rapid development and prototyping due to the NASA Operational Simulator for Small Satellites (NOS3) environment.
 This essentially is a virtual spacecraft which enables development and has been baselined as a kickoff point for the STF effort.

 ### Software Implementation:
 The project will implement the requirements and design into software code using the environments and tool described Later in this document [SWE-060].
 The development team will use the following software coding standard(s), for ensuring code quality, maintainability, safety, coding styles, and including secure coding practices [SWE-061] [SWE-207]: